Haniyya/brewing-bits.github.io/_posts/_blog/2017-04-12-off-the-rails.md

 For now we don't have a lot of requirements.
 We'll be building everyones
 favorite: A digital library of books.
 So what we need for now is:

-1. Persistence
 1. Routing
 1. Params handling
 1. JSON rendering
-1. Some business logic in the form of models

 Some things I'll save for later posts:

+1. Persistence
+1. Independent business logic
 1. Authentication
 1. Authorization
 1. Some kind of gui